fiyang89/deep-learning-challenge/README.md

 # Deep Learning Challenge

+## Background
+The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
+With your knowledge of machine learning and neural networks, you'll use the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.

+From Alphabet Soup's business team, you have received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
+Within this dataset are a number of columns that capture metadata about each organization.

 ## Report on Neural Network Model
 ### Overview of Analysis: Explain the purpose of this analysis.
+The purpose of this analysis is to predict how successful applicants will be if they are funded by Alphabet Soup.

 ### Results: Using bulleted lists and images to support your answers, address the following questions:
 - #### Data Preprocessing
       a.
 What variables are the targets for your model?